 In this article, we’ll explore why therapy matters so deeply after infidelity, the stages couples move through during the healing process, and the therapeutic approaches that make recovery possible.
 We’ll also share practical tools, highlight what therapy can and can’t do, and answer common questions couples ask when facing betrayal.

-• Marriage therapy for infidelity creates structure in the chaos of betrayal, helping couples re-establish safety, set boundaries, and stabilize overwhelming emotions before deeper healing begins
+- Marriage therapy for infidelity creates structure in the chaos of betrayal, helping couples re-establish safety, set boundaries, and stabilize overwhelming emotions before deeper healing begins

-• The recovery process typically moves through stages, from creating transparency and understanding what happened to rebuilding empathy, restoring trust through consistent actions, and intentionally designing a healthier new marriage
+- The recovery process typically moves through stages, from creating transparency and understanding what happened to rebuilding empathy, restoring trust through consistent actions, and intentionally designing a healthier new marriage

-• Effective models such as EFT, IBCT, Imago, and trauma-focused approaches address both the attachment injury of betrayal and the underlying patterns that allowed disconnection to grow
+- Effective models such as EFT, IBCT, Imago, and trauma-focused approaches address both the attachment injury of betrayal and the underlying patterns that allowed disconnection to grow

-• Healing depends on full accountability, ended outside contact, and mutual commitment to honesty, but even when reconciliation isn’t possible, therapy can provide clarity, closure, and a healthier path forward
+- Healing depends on full accountability, ended outside contact, and mutual commitment to honesty, but even when reconciliation isn’t possible, therapy can provide clarity, closure, and a healthier path forward

-Can Your Relationship Actually Survive This?
+Can Your Relationship Survive Infidelity?
+What Therapy Makes Possible

 When a partner discovers an affair, it feels like the air has been sucked out of the room.
 In my years of helping couples navigate this specific trauma, I have seen that initial "D-Day" (Discovery Day) leave people feeling completely shattered, wondering if the person sleeping next to them is a total stranger.
 You will learn how marriage therapy for infidelity provides a real roadmap for healing, why specific models like EFT actually work in the real world, and how using digital tools between sessions can keep you from spiraling when things get heavy at home.